-Every animal, from tiny insects to larger mammals need a source of water in order to thrive.
-Finding out how to build a pond in your garden can dramatically increase the bio-diversity of your backyard ideas and as a result will help your garden to flourish.
+Every animal, from tiny insects to larger mammals, needs a source of water in order to thrive.
+Including garden pond ideas in your outdoor space can dramatically increase the bio-diversity of your backyard ideas and as a result, will help your garden to flourish.

-‘Insects are the base of the food chain and though they are less iconic than some of our familiar mammals, a water source will increase the number and the variety of insects in your garden very significantly’, says Barry Chambers founder of Garden Design Guru.
-Insects are vital to the wellbeing of our garden and ‘more diversity brings greater stability and less chance of a proliferation of any pest or even disease on your patch.’
+‘Insects are the base of the food chain and though they are less iconic than some of our familiar mammals, a water source will increase the number and the variety of insects in your garden very significantly’, says Barry Chambers founder of Garden Design Guru (opens in new tab).
+Insects are vital to the well-being of our garden and ‘more diversity brings greater stability and less chance of a proliferation of any pest or even disease on your patch.’

 How to build a pond

 - Preformed - this method utilizes a plastic base, which is buried in the ground and is much easier and more convenient than lining your own.
 However, you are limited to the size and shape of your pond.
-To install, dig your hole, coat with a layer of sand and then install and backfill around your preformed pond.
+To install, dig your hole, coat it with a layer of sand and then install and backfill around your preformed pond.